majorsl/filebotsortmedia/README.md

 still may have to clean up a few things now and then, but it is better than a full rm of everything.
 I add items I discover to successive versions.
 5. Displays a Notification Center item when it has finished.
-6. Set a Finder Label to Green for x265, Red for x264, or Orange for xvid to files if the downloaded file is properly tagged.
+6. Set a Finder Label to Green x265, Red x264, Yellow x262, Orange mpeg4, Purple all others/ legacy formats eg. xvid, wmv, etc.

 It shouldn't be a problem to have both your unsorted TV Shows and Movies in the same directory, but you run the risk mis-matching names.
 Best use is to have a separate location